 Since the Stockholm Programme expired in December 2014, the European Council adopted Strategic Guidelines on 27 June 2014, which shall contribute to an intensified cooperation between the EU Member States in the field of Justice and Home Affairs.
 As in the Stockholm Programme, the fight against trafficking in human beings is a high priority issue.
 In 2011, the EU adopted Directive 2011/36/EU on preventing and combating trafficking in human beings and protecting its victims.
 Austria has transposed this directive into national law.
 The EU is also implementing a Strategy towards the Eradication of Trafficking in Human Beings 2012-2016.

-According to estimations by the United Nation’s Children’s Fund (UNICEF) 1.2 million children are victims of trafficking in children worldwide.
+According to estimates by the United Nation’s Children’s Fund (UNICEF) 1.2 million children are victims of trafficking in children worldwide.

 Poverty is considered the major root cause of trafficking in children.
 Children are particularly at risk of being sold or exploited when the level of formal education is low, and violence or addictive behaviour in the family add to a lack of perspectives offered by the social environment.

-The Task Force on Human Trafficking holds the view that it is necessary to differentiate clearly between the needs of persons who voluntarily offer sexual services for monetary reward and those who are victims of human trafficking.
-Thus it is necessary to have a concept for dealing with voluntary prostitution, as this is indispensable in drawing the dividing line between voluntary prostitution and human trafficking as well as other forms of sexual exploitation and violence.
+The Task Force on Combating Human Trafficking holds the view that it is necessary to differentiate clearly between the needs of persons who voluntarily offer sexual services for monetary reward and those who are victims of human trafficking or other forms of sexual exploitation.
+A clear concept for dealing with voluntary Prostitution facilitates the exercise of positive influence on working conditions as well as counseling and Support, thus making it easier to recognize and to combat exploitation and violence.